sanjanamev2428-wq/TKM-Internship-2026/README.md

 4.Click on Run Simulation -> Run Behavioral Simulation from the Flow Navigator to view the waveforms.

+## Technologies Used

+- Verilog HDL
+- Vivado Design Suite
+- GitHub

+## Purpose

+This repository is maintained to document and organize all designs, simulations, testbenches, and reports completed during the internship.

 ### Day 3
 Face Detector
 Sequence Detector